scheb/2fa/README.md

 Contribute
 ----------
 You're welcome to [contribute](https://github.com/scheb/two-factor-bundle/graphs/contributors) to this bundle by creating a pull requests or feature request in the issues section.
+For pull requests, please follow these guidelines:

+- Symfony code style
+- PHP7.1 type hints for everything (including: return types, `void`, nullable types)
+- Please add/update test cases
+- Test methods should be named `[method]_[scenario]_[expected result]`

 Besides new features, [translations](Resources/translations) are highly welcome.